aleattene/python_challenges/difficulty-level-7kyu/tennis-game-points/README.md

     |          3           |       "40"         |
     +----------------------+--------------------+
 ```

-There's an additional rule to remember:  **when players are tied by one or two points, the score is described as "15-all" and "30-all", respectively.**
+There's an additional rule to remember:  <b>when players are tied by one or two points, the score is described as "15-all" and "30-all", respectively.</b>

 It's guaranteed that no more than 5 points have been won so far, and the game is not over yet.
 It is also guaranteed that at least one point has been won.
-<br/><br/>

 ### Input/Output